Close Menu

 • Posting behavior

-Trusted accounts are more likely to receive recommendation boosts.
+Accounts with higher credibility are more likely to receive recommendation boosts and wider reach.

 X Premium and Visibility